 "Sidelap" is the term used to describe the separation between vertical joints in adjacent courses.
 The minimum sidelap between slate edges is 3 inches.
-Slates should also have a minimum sidelap from centerline of nail holes of 1 and 1/2 to 2 inches.
+Slates should also have a minimum sidelap from centerline of nail holes of 1 1/2 to 2 inches.
 Ideally, vertical joints should center on slates in the adjoining courses.

-Headlap/exposure
+CUT TO: SU illustration Headlap/exposure